SymfonyCasts/symfony5/sfcasts/ep3-doctrine/persist.md

 You can copy this from the code block on this page or use any text.

 The *last* field is `$askedAt`.
-Let's add some randomness to this: if a random number between 1 and 10 is greater than 2 - so a 70% chance - then call `$question->setAskedAt()`.
+Let's add some randomness to this: if a random number between 1 and 10 is greater than 2, then call `$question->setAskedAt()`.
 Remember: `askedAt` *is* allowed to be `null` in the database... and if it *is*, we want that to *mean* that the user hasn't *published* the question yet.
 This if statement will give us a nice mixture